 - The Demon Summoning Pot from Senyuu., which Ruki accidentally uses to summon a host of demons when she mistakes it for a popcorn pot.

 - The Necronomicon Ex Mortis (not to be confused with the Necronomicon associated with the Cthulhu Mythos), which was accidentally used by Ash from the Evil Dead series to summon some big bad nastiness from Hell which proceeds to mess up his life in ugly fashion.

-- The apartment building in Ghostbusters, which acted as a gateway to the realm of Gozer the Gozerian.
+- The apartment building in Ghostbusters (1984), which acted as a gateway to the realm of Gozer the Gozerian.

-- The Lemarchand's Boxes from Clive Barker's horror stories, the most famous one being the Lament Configuration from the Hellraiser series, which acts as a key to the realm of the Cenobites when somebody solves it.
+- The Lemarchand's Boxes from Clive Barker's horror stories, the most famous one being the Lament Configuration from The Hellbound Heart, the novella that would be adapted by Barker himself into the original Hellraiser, which acts as a key to the realm of the Cenobites when somebody solves it.

 - William Hope Hodgson's Carnacki the Ghost-Finder stories.
 In "Gateway of the Monster", the title being (a giant strangling hand) enters our world through the Luck Ring of the Andersons - a small pentagonal ring.
 It was originally activated by being worn, but continued to summon the monster afterward.

 - The Shining Trapezohedron in H. P. Lovecraft's "The Haunter of the Dark" summons the titular Haunter, an avatar of Nyarlathotep (it also gives you visions on the Outer Void and of its own history, but summoning an Eldritch Abomination is clearly its main function).